I guess you've heard what the new British prime minister said.

 Sharply critical of a bureaucrat, the bureaucrat will come after you.

-Meanwhile, for the first time, one of Prowenza's hurricane forecasters expressed public concern about some of his actions taken since he took over in January.
+Meanwhile, for the first time, one of Proenza's hurricane forecasters expressed public concern about some of his actions taken since he took over in January.

-Uh Lixion Avala, lead forecaster, center employee for more than 20 years said he believes that Prowenza meant well, but unintentionally has undermined public faith in hurricane forecasts.
+Lixion Avila, lead forecaster center employee for more than 20 years, said he believes that Proenza meant well, but unintentionally has undermined public faith in hurricane forecasts.

-Uh he called uh multimillion dollar bogus NOAA anniversary celebration.
+He called a multi-million dollar bogus NOAA anniversary celebration.

-And uh he also he's the guy that told us that that satellite up there could fail any moment that tracks hurricanes, reducing forecasting uh success by 15 or 20 percent, and it's not slated to be uh replaced until what, 2015 or 2016?
+And he's the guy that told us that that satellite up there could fail any moment that tracks hurricanes, reducing forecasting success by 15 or 20 percent.

-And so this uh this Avila guy says going to the grocery store and people coming up to him after reading about all these controversies.
+And so this Avila guy says, going to the grocery store, and people coming up to him after reading about all these controversies.

 No, we haven't lost the ability to forecast.

-I'm sure the new uh director didn't mean it.
+I'm sure the new director didn't mean it.

-Anyway, a little long here in this segment, a brief time out.
+Anyway, a little long here in this segment.

 We'll come back and continue.